wertszu/StudyProBot/README.md

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Feel free to submit issues and enhancement requests! # study-helper-bot